It is time to stop blaming individuals and look to build a nation that supports more Australians to be more active!

 - is also an effective treatment for many chronic illnesses.

-The Federal Government and stakeholders have successfully helped many Australians quit smoking by thinking broadly about the problem.
+The Australian Government and stakeholders have successfully helped many Australians quit smoking by thinking broadly about the problem.
 They realised telling people to quit would never work.

 Then why do we think just telling an individual to exercise more will work?

 The ability to lead an active life is complex.
 For example, it can be influenced by age, gender, income, education levels or the place people live.
 This means that sometimes a person’s ability to be active is compromised by factors outside his or her own control.